the-tomazz/mbase-portal/README.md

 Note: [You can configure a bash alias for this.](https://laravel.com/docs/9.x/sail#configuring-a-bash-alias)

+### Generate application key

+To generate the application key (for a new local development env):

+   sail artisan key:generate

 ### Build env

    sail npm install

    sail npm run dev

    sail artisan migrate

 ### Access site